The generalized underlap coefficient with an application in clustering: Introduction

 \section{Introduction}

-Statistical analysis often requires quantifying the distributional discrepancy across groups.
-This is essential in many tasks, such as quantifying differences across experimental conditions, evaluating classification performance, and validating if identified clusters are meaningful.
+Statistical analysis often requires quantifying distributional discrepancy across groups.
+This is essential in many tasks, such as quantifying differences across experimental conditions, evaluating classification performance, and assessing whether identified clusters are meaningful.
 In many settings, it is necessary to go beyond simple mean comparisons and account for heterogeneity in the entire shape, spread, and tail behavior of the distributions.

 For the two-group setting, a rich literature provides probability metrics and divergences, including total variation distance, Hellinger distance, and Kullback-Leibler (KL) divergence \citep[see, e.g.,][for a review]{gibbs2002choosing}.
-Such measures are central in machine learning and statistics: for instance, variational inference minimizes a KL divergence to the posterior \citep{jordan1999introduction}, and classical GANs optimize an objective closely related to Jensen-Shannon divergence \citep{goodfellow2020generative}.
+Such measures play a central role in machine learning and statistics: for instance, variational inference minimizes a KL divergence to the posterior \citep{jordan1999introduction}, and classical GANs optimize an objective closely related to Jensen-Shannon divergence \citep{goodfellow2020generative}.

-The overlap coefficient (OVL), the common area under two univariate densities, is directly linked to total variation distance \citep{schmid2006nonparametric}.
+The overlap coefficient (OVL), defined as the common area under two univariate densities, is directly linked to total variation distance \citep{schmid2006nonparametric}.
 It was introduced in \cite{Weitzman1970} and has since been used as a non-directional alternative to ROC-based summaries for biomarker accuracy \citep[e.g.,][]{inacio2022bayesian}.
-The underlap coefficient (UNL) was recently proposed as a multi-group generalization of OVL and studied as a summary measure of univariate biomarker discriminatory ability \citep{zhang2025underlap}.
+The underlap coefficient (UNL) was recently proposed as a multi-group generalization of OVL and studied primarily in the three-group setting as a summary measure of biomarker discriminatory ability \citep{zhang2025underlap}.

-In this article, we generalize the original definition of the UNL to multivariate variable spaces, thus providing a multi-group separation measure that can handle continuous, discrete, and mixed continuous–discrete variables.
-We establish a unified measure-theoretic formulation and investigate the general properties of the UNL, beyond its previously studied connections to ROC-based measures in the univariate case \citep{zhang2025underlap}.
-It is worth noting that the definition of the UNL for continuous variables coincides with the definition of the ``generalized $L^1$-distance" between $K$ densities proposed in \cite{Pham-Gia01022008}.
+Although the UNL was originally introduced for continuous univariate variables, many applications involve multivariate variables or distributions defined on non-Lebesgue supports.
+Our first contribution is to formulate the UNL with respect to a general $\sigma$-finite dominating measure, yielding a unified definition for multivariate continuous, discrete, and mixed-type variables.
+We then establish its theoretical properties and connections to total variation distance and Bayes risk.
+For continuous variables, the resulting definition coincides with the generalized $L^1$ distance among $K$ densities proposed by \cite{Pham-Gia01022008}.
+We also interpret the UNL as a measure of statistical dependence between a group label and variables of interest and compare it with mutual information, a widely used general purpose dependence measure.